jfrog/terraform-provider-artifactory/README.md

 ### Changes to user creation ###
 Previously, passwords were being generated for the user if none was supplied.
 This was both unnecessary (since TF has a password provider) and because the internal implementation could never be entirely in line with the remote server (or, be sure it was).
-With the release of 2.3.1, password is still optional, but if supplied, must watch the default password requirements.
-These can be overridden with `JFROG_PASSWD_VALIDATION_ON=false` if a custom password policy is in place.
+Then, with the release of 2.3.1, password was still optional, but if supplied, must watch the default password requirements.
+These could be overridden with `JFROG_PASSWD_VALIDATION_ON=false` if a custom password policy is in place.
+Now this functionality is removed.
+Password is a required field.
+The verification if offloaded to the Artifactory side, which makes more sense, so we don't need to catch up with any possible changes on the Artifactory side.

 ## Build the Provider